thox/hello-world/README.md

 # hello-world
+just another repository (a test)

-# apparently, "thox" means to think so far outside the box that you forget the box entirely. huh.
+Well, hello Github!
+Happy to be here.
+Apparently, "thox" means to think so far outside the box that you forget the box entirely. huh.